rylero/ObjectDetectionCoprocessor/docs/glossary.md

 **ImageNet**: A large-scale image dataset commonly used for training computer vision models.
 ImageNet statistics (mean `[0.485, 0.456, 0.406]` and std `[0.229, 0.224, 0.225]`) are widely used for normalizing images before feeding them to pretrained models.

-**Auto-detection**: The automatic determination of model parameters (like input resolution or output tensor names) by inspecting the model file, eliminating the need for manual configuration.

 **Alpha Blending**: A technique for compositing images by combining foreground and background colors using an alpha (transparency) value, typically ranging from 0 (fully transparent) to 1 (fully opaque).
 Used to overlay segmentation masks on images.

 **Softmax**: An activation function that converts a vector of logits into a probability distribution where all values sum to 1.
 Used for multi-class classification where each instance belongs to exactly one class.
 Formula: $\text{softmax}(x_i) = \frac{e^{x_i}}{\sum_j e^{x_j}}$.